jorgegv/rage1/doc/BANKING-DESIGN.md

   table at 0xD000-0xD100 (257 bytes), stack at 0xD101-0xD1D0 (208 bytes),
   ISR at 0xD1D1 (3 bytes), SP1 reserved data up to 0xFFFF

-- Automatic heap definition by standard CRT and library
+- The heap is explicitly defined as a byte array in the BSS segment, and initialized at program startup with a call to heap_init() library function.

 - The `home_assets` and `banked_assets` both point to the `home_dataset`,
   which is expected to fit in the regular 48K RAM